pmq20/node-packer/node/doc/api/cli.md

 If `--use-openssl-ca` is enabled, this overrides and sets OpenSSL's file containing trusted certificates.

-Note: Be aware that unless the child environment is explicitly set, this evironment variable will be inherited by any child processes, and if they use OpenSSL, it may cause them to trust the same CAs as node.
+*Note*: Be aware that unless the child environment is explicitly set, this evironment variable will be inherited by any child processes, and if they use OpenSSL, it may cause them to trust the same CAs as node.

 ### `NODE_REDIRECT_WARNINGS=file`
 <!-- YAML
-added: REPLACEME
+added: v8.0.0
 -->

 When set, process warnings will be emitted to the given file instead of